LukasCY/Barth-FQI-heiEditions/ENCODING.md

 is attached as a demonstration of how editions-layer linkage scales;
 see § *Extensibility — Editions Layer*.

+By placing the *band/page/line* tail inside `<citedRange unit="schmitt">` rather than leaving `II 47,9` as inline text, the edition turns what is, in print, an opaque alphanumeric string into a structured, queryable citation object.
+A reverse index of the kind *"all footnotes in § 1 that cite Schmitt volume III"* becomes a single XPath (`//citedRange[@unit='schmitt' and starts-with(., 'III')]`) rather than a regex over typographic variants.
+Where the `unit="schmitt"` element wraps three nested `<citedRange>` children (`unit="volume"`, `unit="page"`, `unit="line"`; see § *Schmitt citations — nested form* below), the same query gains line-level granularity:
+`//citedRange[@unit='line']/@from` returns every line number cited in the work.
+This is the concrete sense in which the digital edition realises Šimek's *extensional* dimension (Šimek 2022, §§ 3.4, 4) on the citation layer itself: the apparatus's bibliographic references are no longer ornamental annotations of a base text but **first-class data** that can be aggregated, counted, cross-referenced and resolved against external manifestations — operations that print can present but cannot perform.

 #### 4c.
 Theological concepts — `terms-heiEDITIONS.xml`

 This is an **extension** of Šimek's fourth dimension specific to